The International Trade Law Review: Brazil

-Decree No. 10,044/2019 of 7 October 2019 restructured the Foreign Trade Chamber (Camex), the body responsible within the federal government for decision-making on trade matters at the international level.
+Decree No. 10,044/2019 of 7 October 2019 restructured Camex, the body responsible within the federal government for decision-making on trade matters at the international level.
 The Decree has brought significant changes in the structure and division of competences of Camex, re-establishing some of the powers that had previously been transferred to other government bodies.
-Camex's roles had been considerably reduced in a previous restructuring, also in 2019, which transferred much of the Chamber's competences to the Special Secretariat for Foreign Trade and Affairs (SECINT) of the Ministry of Economy.
+Camex's roles had been considerably reduced in a previous restructuring, also in 2019, which transferred much of the Chamber's competences to the SECINT.

 Significant legal and practical developments

-At these events, the commercial defence authorities expressed their commitment to provide greater transparency on the criteria applied in the analysis of the recurrence of dumping and the damage resulting from it in the review proceedings.
+In 2020, events were held with SDCOM authorities and professionals in the public and private sectors to discuss the public consultations on trade defence, in which the commercial defence authorities expressed their commitment to providing greater transparency on the criteria applied in the analysis of the recurrence of dumping and the damage resulting from it in the review proceedings.
 In addition, the SDCOM also signalled the intention of the federal government to encourage a gradual reduction of the anti-dumping duties in force.
 In that regard, one of the proposals in the Ordinances is to apply a 25 per cent reduction of anti-dumping duties in the event that there were no exports from the country to which the SDCOM applies the measure or that there were only exports in unrepresentative quantities during the period under review.
-This development is significant in both legal and practical terms, as some of the provisions differ from domestic regulations in other WTO Member countries, such as the United States and the European Union, which also are among the WTO Members that apply trade defence measures most often.
+This development is significant in both legal and practical terms, as some of the provisions differ from domestic regulations in other WTO Member Countries, such as the United States and the European Union, which also are among the WTO Members that apply trade defence measures most often.

 As for trade negotiations, Brazil has expanded its position in the global market in recent years thanks to the extensive and vigorous efforts it has been making to promote an open trade policy.
 Several FTAs, investment agreements and treaties to avoid double taxation are currently being negotiated by Brazil – individually or as a Member State of ALADI or Mercosur – to ensure the widest possible participation of the country in the global economy.